redux-form/redux-form/README.md

 #### -`initialValues : Object` [optional]

 > the values with which to initialize your form in `componentWillMount`.
 Particularly useful when [Editing Multiple Records](#editing-multiple-records), but can also be used with single-record forms.
+The values should be in the form `{ field1: 'value1', field2: 'value2' }`.

 #### -`onSubmit : Function` [optional]